SP38/13

 Actual response from crossover, 8513 not included.

-final cab drawings
+The final cab

-After having decided
+After having decided on cabinet

-and the tests cabs were modified to off-set the 3806 and
+tests cabs were modified to off-set the 3806 and 8513

-make the final cabinets myself.
+final cabinets myself.

 SP38/13 crossover schematics.